Pluto-anonymous/Cybersecurity-port-scan-task/README.md

 4. Analyzed open ports and services.
 5. Sanitized sensitive IP/MAC data before sharing.

-**Results Summary**
+## Results Summary

-•	Multiple hosts discovered on the local network
+- Multiple hosts discovered on the local network

-•	One host had TCP port 53 (DNS) open
+- One host had TCP port 53 (DNS) open

-•	Other hosts had filtered or closed ports
+- Other hosts had filtered or closed ports

-**Security Notes**
+---

+## 🔐 Security Implications

+- Port 53 (DNS) was open — DNS servers can be targeted for spoofing attacks if misconfigured.
+- Open ports increase the attack surface of a system.
-•	Open ports expose services that may be attacked if misconfigured
+- Services running on open ports may be vulnerable if not properly secured.

-•	Firewalls and service hardening help reduce exposure
+- Proper firewall configuration and service hardening reduce these risks.

 **Disclaimer**